GeoDerp/uconsole-cm5-opensuse-microos/README.md

 - Install to `/lib/modules/$(uname -r)/extra/`
 - Update module dependencies

+> **Important**: On MicroOS, module installation happens in a new snapshot.
+You **must reboot** after installation for the display drivers to work.
+Without a reboot, you'll only see the backlight with no display content.

 ### Verifying Hardware

 Run the hardware verification script on the uConsole: